farru2610/cs684_project/README.markdown

 # Line-Following Robot with Obstacle Avoidance and Parking

 This project implements a line-following robot controller in the **Heptagon** synchronous programming language.
 The robot navigates white and black lines, switches between them, avoids obstacles, handles intersections, and performs parking maneuvers using PID control for precise line tracking.
-Designed for a robotics course, it showcases reactive and state-based control for autonomous navigation.
+Designed for CS684 Embedded Systems course, it showcases reactive and state-based control for autonomous navigation.

 ## Table of Contents
 - [Overview](#overview)